 Preventive benefits are designed to keep people healthy by providing screening for early detection of certain health conditions or to help prevent illnesses.
 The ACA requires that individual market and non-grandfathered group health plans cover many preventive services with no out-of-pocket costs (meaning no deductibles, copayments, and coinsurance) for all new plans sold after September 23, 2010.
 Some of these covered preventive services are:

-Colorectal cancer screenings, including polyp removal for individuals over age 50
+Colorectal cancer screenings, including polyp removal for individuals 45 or older.

 Immunizations and vaccines for adults and children